zipkinlab/Doser_etal_2022_MEE_A/README.md

 + `hbef-spMsPGOcc-nn.R`: script to compare spatial multispecies occupancy models fit with different numbers of nearest neighbors.
 + `hbef-spMsPGOcc.R`: script to run spatial multispecies occupancy model.
 + `pfile-1`, `pfile-2`, `pfile-3`, `pfile-sp-1`, `pfile-sp-2`, `pfile-sp-3`: files used to specify initial values when running files across multiple cores from the command line.
 + `summary-hbef.R`: script to perform summary analyses of all model results.
-Code to produce Figure 2, Table 3, and Figure 3 is in this script.
+Code to produce Figure 2, Table 3, Figure S1, and Figure S2 is in this script.

 ### [Simulations](./simulations)

 Contains code and data for analysis of a simulated data set.

-+ `simulation-data.rda`: simulated data set obtained using `simIntOcc`.
++ `simulation-data.rda`: simulated data set obtained using `simIntOcc()`.
 + `spIntPGOcc-sim.R`: script to fit spatial integrated occupancy model for the simulated data set and analyze the results.
-Code to produce Figure 4 is in this script.
+Code to produce Figure S3 and Table S1 is in this script.